From Scavenger to Filmmaker

 Nhahn made just 0.50 to 0.75 cents a day.
 It was spent buying rice for the family.

 At night, the family would squeeze into a makeshift tent – made up of material slung between bits of old wood – where the rain would come in at night.

 Nhanh remembers a little girl, in a distinctive red hat, who lived and worked on the garbage dump at the same time as him.

 That girl was Sophy Ron, who, along with Nhanh, became one of CCF’s first students when Scott Neeson first set up the Cambodian Children’s Fund in 2004.

-Sophy has gone on to win a scholarship to study at the University of Melbourne, where she is just about to embark on an Art’s degree, a remarkable achievement and story which recently attracted attention around the world.
+Sophy has gone on to win a scholarship to study at the University of Melbourne, where she is just about to embark on her bachelors degree, a remarkable achievement and story which recently attracted attention around the world.

 Like Sophy, Nhanh’s life was transformed after he met Scott one day amidst the rubbish.
 His youngest sister had already joined CCF and Nhanh saw his way out too.